joseeden/joeden/docs/Linux/RHCSA Notes/025-Managing-Partitions.md

 ## Managing Partitions

-Managing partitions is essential for organizing and optimizing storage.
-Tools like `parted`, `gparted`, and `fdisk` offer various features for different needs and preferences.

 ### Adding partitions

 Still on the fdisk utility, we put "n" key to add a new partition.